-To visit and experience Kanyakumari hassle-free, view Kanyakumari Tourism
+To visit and experience Kanyakumari hassle-free, view kanyakumari package tour

 The temple town of Kanyakumari got its name from Kanyakumari Temple which is scenically located at the confluence of three oceans.
 Ptolemy, the famous Roman scholar had described the city to have been a center for fishery in the ancient times.
 Also recorded data claims Kanyakumari to have been an importance centre for art and religion.

 Various mythological myths have been associated with the birth of Kanyakumari.
 This great centre of trade and commerce has been under the rule of the Cholas, the Cheras, the Pandayas and the Nayaks.
 It was during the reign of the Venad kings that Padmanbhapuram was declared as the capital of their kingdom and the present Kanyakumari came to be known as Southern Travancore.